SearchBlox-Software-Inc/SB_core_plugin/README.md

 **"relatedQueryFields":**

 **relatedQueryFields: {...}**
 -If you use related queries, you will need to provide all the required configuration here.
 **{"apikey":"","field":"content","operator":"and","limit":"5","terms":"10","type":"phrase","col":"12"}**
 -You will need to configure relatedQueryFields properties such as:
-*apikey* - You will need to add index server’s api key.
+_apikey_ - You will need to add index server’s api key.
-*field* - related queries will be considered from search result title based on given search term.
+_field_ - related queries will be considered from search result title based on given search term.
 You can configure it to any SearchBlox field such as content etc.
-*operator*- If search term has multiple words or operator will be considered.
+_operator_- If search term has multiple words or operator will be considered.
 You can switch it to AND for accurate results.
-*limit* - Its the limit for Number of related queries display.
+_limit_ - Its the limit for Number of related queries display.
-*terms* - Narrow search results can be shown up to 10 terms(words) you can alter it based on your requirement.
+_terms_ - Narrow search results can be shown up to 10 terms(words) you can alter it based on your requirement.
-*type* - related search response display type is phrase.
+_type_ - related search response display type is phrase.
-*col* - This is nothing but a collection ID to consider related queries from.
+_col_ - This is nothing but a collection ID to consider related queries from.

+**smartFAQSettings: {...}** - configure if smartFAQs needs to be part of the UI.
+This is enabled by default.
+Settings such as default count, load-more count and limit can be configured here.

+**suggestSmartFAQs: {...}** - configure if smartFAQ suggestions needs to be part of the input dropdown in UI.
+This is enabled by default.
+The number of suggestions that need to be displayed can be configured here.

+**trendingSearch: {...}** - configure if trending searches needs to be part of the UI in the dropdown.
+This is disabled by default.
+Settings such as cname and limit need to be configured here.

 **"topQuery":{"field":"true"}**
 -If field value is true, popular queries will appear in the UI.

 **"topQueryFields":**
 -If you use popular queries, you will need to provide all the required configuration here.
 **{"apikey":"","col":"12","limit":"5"}**
-*apikey* - You will need to add index server’s api key.
+_apikey_ - You will need to add index server’s api key.
-*col*- This is nothing but a collection ID to consider popular queries from.
+_col_- This is nothing but a collection ID to consider popular queries from.
 By default it will be the collection ID that we use for that particular UI cname or defaultCname value.
-*limit* - Its the limit for Number of popular queries display.
+_limit_ - Its the limit for Number of popular queries display.

 **"tuneTemplate": “WEB”**
 -By default tuning template is set to WEB.tuning values of web template We can create custom templates in admin console and providing that template name in.
 **“voiceSearch”: “false”**
 -Voice search can be enabled in plugin by making it to true.
 **"debug":false**
 -Making this to true will display the response in JSON format in UI.
 **"autologout":true**
 -By making autologout to true ,if the user is inactive on the page more than certain period of time , page will automatically logout and displays login page in UI

 **"voiceSearchAPI":"https://demo.searchblox.com:8443/searchblox/rest/v2/api/speech/text"**
 **"defaultType":"OR"**
 -To meet search requirements efficiently, we added this feature ‘defaultType’ and value is given as OR so when multiple words are given in a search query, all words will be considered from a document and served in the search page.
 **"pluginDomain": ""**
 -search results can be domain specific.
 So whenever you assign a domain, search results will be displayed from that particular domain… If you don’t mention any value it will take search results from where the plugin has been deployed.

 **SearchUIComponent.js:**
--Search and other Components will be rendered on page load.
+-Search and other components will be rendered on page load.
--FacetFiltersComponent,SortComponent, etc is displayed once the search results come up.
+-FacetFiltersComponent,SortComponent, SmartFAQs, etc. are displayed once search results show up.
--Based on the response different ui’s are shown using conditions.
+-Based on the response different UIs are shown using conditions.

 **tools:**
 -These files will be helpful for the build purpose and also to run the plugin in a local environment.